bluesky-social/ietf-drafts/draft-holmgren-at-repository.md

 - `version` (integer, required): Fixed value of `1`
 - `root` (array, required): Single-element array containing the hash link of the commit block

-The CBOR-encoded header is prefixed with its byte length encoded as an unsigned LEB128 integer as described in Section 7.6 {{DWARF}}.
+The CBOR-encoded header is prefixed with its byte length encoded as an unsigned LEB128 integer as described in Section 7.6 of {{DWARF}}.

 ### Block Format {#serialization-blocks}